Gerstenhaber-Schack Bialgebras: Introduction

+When $H$ is free, there is a cocycle-selecting homomorphism $g:H\rightarrow BA$ and an $A_{\infty}$-bialgebra structure $\omega$ on $H$ induced by transferring the dgHa structure on $BA$ to $H$ along $g$.
+Since $H$ has zero differential, $\omega$ specializes to a G-S bialgebra by forgetting all operations $\{\omega^n_m:m+n>4\}$ and all $A_{\infty}$-bialgebra structure relations encoded by the biassociahedra $\{KK^n_m:m+n>5\}$ (see Definitions \ref{Defn1} and \ref{GSb}).

-The paper is organized as follows: Section 2 reviews the definition of an $A_{\infty}$-bialgebra.
-Section 3 reviews the definition of an $A_{\infty} $-bialgebra morphism, the Transfer Theorem, and the related Transfer Algorithm.
-Section 4 reviews the deformation theory of DGHAs and presents our main result.
-Section 5 reviews the notion of a homotopy Gerstenhaber algebra, extends the analysis of an induced $A_{\infty}$-bialgebra structure on $H^{\ast}\left( \Omega X;\mathbb{Z}_{2}\right) $ for a particular $X$ initiated in \cite{Umble2}, and applies Theorem \ref{four} to obtain a non-trivial deformation of the Hopf algebra $H^{\ast}\left( \Omega X;\mathbb{Z}_{2}\right) $ as an $A_{\infty}$-bialgebra of order $4.$
+The article is organized as follows: Section 2 reviews the definition of an $A_{\infty}$-bialgebra and defines $A_{k}$-bialgebras for $3\leq k < \infty$.
+Section 3 reviews the definition of an $A_{\infty}$-bialgebra morphism and defines morphisms of $A_{k}$-bialgebras for $3\leq k < \infty$.
+Section 4 reviews the G-S complex of a dgHa and presents our main result: